atreyeem99/Orca-manual-notes/README.md

 long as the number of group operations does not exceed 120), only D2h and subgroups are currently supported for electronic-structure calculations.
 The only correlation module that makes use of this information so far is the MRCI module.
+# The singlet and triplets in the output of orca is not sorted.